Mommy Makeover by ROXY Plastic Surgery

 HOW IT WORKS

 When you come to a consultation at ROXY Plastic Surgery, Dr. Grawe will examine you to help you decide what operation is best for you.
 Most Mommy Makeovers address Breast and Belly concerns but some patients carry excess fat in the thighs or other problem areas.
 Dr. Grawe will address each of your concerns.
 If you have lost the fullness of your breasts, you may benefit from a Breast Augmentation.
 If you have breast ptosis (sagging), you can get perky breasts with a Mastopexy (breast lift).
 If your breasts are large and heavy, you may want a Breast Reduction.

 Your abdomen changes after having children also.
 If you have loose skin and stretch-marks, you will benefit from an Abdominoplasty (Tummy Tuck) to tighten your abdominal muscles and remove excess skin.
 If your skin is tight but you have unwanted fat, liposuction may be recommended.
+And if you’re dealing with asymmetric or larger labia, low sexual desire, or urinary incontinence after pregnancy, an internal Mommy Makeover can help you feel more confident inside and out.
 At ROXY Plastic Surgery, we will tailor-make a plan just for you!

-A Mommy Makeover is typically an outpatient surgery so you can go home the same day.
+A Mommy Makeover at ROXY Plastic Surgery is typically an outpatient surgery, so you can go home the same day.
 The length of the surgery depends on which combination of procedures you choose.
 You will be under general anesthesia so you will be completely asleep.
 Your breast and abdomen will be repaired from having kids and you will wake up with a surgical bra and abdominal binder to decrease the swelling.
 You will be able to go home about an hour later.

 You will notice a difference immediately after surgery but you will be very swollen and the results will improve with time as the swelling goes down.